gardenofegan/games-we-have-played/content/blog/funny-bones/funny-bones.md

     <img src="./funny-bones.gif" class="gif-viewer" alt="A gif showing Funny Bones with the pieces in play">
 </div>

+### The Final Say
+The final say will be one of the following: It's a Keeper, Just Okay, Not Worth Picking Up

-__Would I buy again?__
+Would I buy again?
 100%.
-It's provided a few hours of entertainment, and for the purchase price of a few dollars (I don't recall the exact price, as I got this several years ago at a thrift store, but definitely under $5), it is an easy win.
+It has provided a few hours of entertainment, and for the purchase price of a few dollars, it is an easy win.

+Funny Bones gets: __It's a Keeper__

 Enjoy!